jersou/mouse-actions/README.md

 ### Low

 * a better Readme
+* POC : config tool with deno

 ### Maybe

-* find a better project name
+* find a better project name and icon
-* create an icon for the project
 * GUI (Tauri ?)
 * support Wayland & Windows & macOS (get the mouse position on wayland impossible ?)